asynkron/gam-web/src/docs/concepts/message-delivery-reliability.md

 ###Reliability of Local Message Sends

-The Akka.NET test suite relies on not losing messages in the local context (and for non-error condition tests also for remote deployment), meaning that we actually do apply the best effort to keep our tests stable.
-A local ``tell`` operation can however fail for the same reasons as a normal method call can on the CLR:
+The ProtoAct test suite relies on not losing messages in the local context (and for non-error condition tests also for remote deployment), meaning that we actually do apply the best effort to keep our tests stable.
+A local `Tell` operation can however fail for the same reasons as a normal method call can on the CLR: